UTSA-CS-3443/Energy-Savings-Calculator/README.md

   <h3>Instructions</h3>
   <h5>Getting Started</h5>
   <p>Our project was written partially with elements from Gradle, this requires the user to have the most recent version of Java 1.9.</p>
   <p>Download the jdk for the most recent version of Java 1.9.
 Import the project via a clone of the URI from github into Eclipse.
-Right click on the folder once it is imported, click properties, and make sure that 1.9 is the library it uses at runtime. </p>
+Right click on the folder once it is imported, click "Properties", then under "Java Build Path" make sure that 1.9 is the library it uses at runtime. </p>
+  <p>If the code shows errors in relation to various JFXButtons and JFXTextfields, then our jfoenix-9.0.0.jar needs to be added as a library to the project.
+Go back to "Java Build Path", click "Add JARs, then locate jfoenix-9.0.0.jar in the libs folder of this project and add it to the library.
+This should fix those errors.</p>
   <p>In Eclipse, after importing into a folder under a name of your choice, open package <code>src/main/java</code>, open <com.unknown8.esc>, and you will find the <code>Main.java</code> needed to run the application.</p>
   <h5>Using the Calculator</h5>
   <p>On the splash screen you have the option to either begin a new save file or open an existing file. </p>